Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ### Icons for menu entries

-So that our menu item looks better, we miss on this occasion just one more icon:
+In order to make our menu item look even better, we will add a little icon in front of it:

 ```php
 <?php